Chirag529/Hotel_EDA/README.md

 ## Data Visualization
 We created informative visualizations using libraries like Matplotlib and Seaborn to provide a clearer understanding of the data.
 Visualizations include bar charts, box plots, and line graphs.

+## Conclusion
+The Hotel EDA project provides valuable insights into hotel bookings, including guest preferences, booking trends, and cancellation patterns.
+This analysis can be used by hotel management to make informed decisions and improve their services.

+Feel free to explore the Jupyter Notebook file in this repository for detailed code and visualizations.

+If you have any questions or suggestions, please don't hesitate to reach out.
+Happy exploring!